yangh567/level4-project/timelog.md

 ## 17 February 2020 Wednesday
-* *4 hours* doing the research on the evaluation process and how to represent the relationship between cancer types and gene mutation status
+* *4 hours* doing the research on the evaluation process and how to represent the relationship between cancer types and gene mutation status(classification-gene-feature-extraction)
 * *1 minute* writing timelog

 ## 18 February 2020 Thursday
-* *5 hours* still doing the research on the evaluation process and how to represent the relationship between cancer types and gene mutation status
+* *5 hours* still doing the research on the evaluation process and how to represent the relationship between cancer types and gene mutation status (classification-gene-feature-extraction)
 * *1 minute* writing timelog

 ## 19 February 2020 Friday
-* *1 hours* debug on the evaluation part and the prediction part of the project
+* *1 hours* debug on the evaluation part and the prediction part of the project(classification-gene-feature-extraction)
 * *1 minute* writing timelog

 ## 20 February 2020 Saturday
-* *1 hours* debug on the evaluation part and the prediction part of the project
+* *1 hours* debug on the evaluation part and the prediction part of the project(classification-gene-feature-extraction)
 * *1 minute* writing timelog

 ## 21 February 2020 Sunday
-* *2 hours* debug on the evaluation part and the prediction part of the project
+* *2 hours* debug on the evaluation part and the prediction part of the project(classification-gene-feature-extraction)
 * *1 minute* writing timelog

 ## week 19

 ## 22 February 2020 Monday
 * *30 minutes hours* discuss the project with supervisor and design the plan
-* *3 hours* deployed the stratified sampling strategy for obtaining cross validation dataset and validation dataset
+* *3 hours* deployed the stratified sampling strategy for obtaining cross validation dataset and validation dataset (statistics)
 * *1 minute* writing timelog

 ## 23 February 2020 Tuesday